 Contact Our California Family Rights Act Attorneys

-Call 562-606-0382 or toll-free at 866-915-3589 to contact our FMLA lawyers serving Long Beach and Los Angeles.
-You can also contact us online.
+Call 562-606-0382 or toll free at 866-915-3589 to contact our FMLA lawyers serving Long Beach and Los Angeles.
 Your initial consultation is free.
 If we take your case, it will be on a contingency fee basis, meaning you will pay no fees unless you get a recovery.